-conflict management.
-Examine variables that affect organizational change processes and recommend a solution to resolve the inherent conflict that accompanies change.
-Demonstrate ability to resolve a conflict.
-Construct a strategic plan that integrates various elements of leadership and administrative process in growing a specific ministry.
+- Students will incorporate insights from varied worldviews in identifying bridges for effective communication of Biblical truths. - Evaluate and assess the communication patterns of self and others, then recommend a course of action to address dysfunctional communication patterns in their place of ministry or work. - Examine variables that affect organizational change processes and recommend a solution to resolve the inherent conflict that accompanies change. - ➤ Demonstrate ability to resolve a conflict. - Construct a strategic plan that integrates various elements of leadership and administrative process in growing a specific ministry.